 - The Partnership, with support from the New Hampshire Charitable Foundation, offers the Land Protection Transaction Grant Program.
-This matching grants program is aimed at assisting qualified nonprofit conservation organizations and units of government within the coastal watershed with the transaction costs of land conservation projects such as the acquisition and donation of conservation easements and land.
-Since 2014, rhw Partnership has provided 36 transaction grants to land trusts and municipalities working to conserve 7,000 acres of significant conservation land in 17 communities, leveraging over \$620,000 in other funds. - \ The Partnership has permanently protected 109 properties totaling 6,105 acres, protecting 24.5 miles of shoreline, 59.5 miles of stream frontage, and 1,897 acres of wetlands. - \ Additionally, the Partnership supports the conservation work of Partner organizations.
-The steady progress of this collaborative effort has contributed to a total of over 81,920 acres of conservation land in the NH coastal watershed. - \ Conserved properties have protected some of the largest unfragmented blocks of natural lands in the watershed tha includes agricultural lands, extensive upland forests, grasslands, diverse freshwater and estuarine habitats, and early successional habitat critical to the viability of many wildlife species of concern. - \ Working collaboratively, the Partnership has been able to leverage funds for conservation projects.
+This matching grants program assists coastal watershed land trusts and municipalities with the transaction costs of land conservation projects such as the acquisition and donation of conservation easements and land.
+Since 2014, the Partnership has provided 83 transaction grants, permanently protecting over 5,500 acres of significant conservation land and leveraging over \$1 million in other project funds. - The Partnership has permanently protected 109 properties totaling 6,105 acres, protecting 24.5 miles of shoreline, 59.5 miles of stream frontage, and 1,897 acres of wetlands. - Additionally, the Partnership supports the conservation work of Partner organizations.
+The steady progress of this collaborative effort has contributed to a total of over 83,287 acres of conservation land in the NH coastal watershed. - Conserved properties have protected some of the largest unfragmented blocks of natural lands in the watershed that includes agricultural lands, extensive upland forests, grasslands, diverse freshwater and estuarine habitats, and early successional habitat critical to the viability of many wildlife species of concern. - Working collaboratively, the Partnership has been able to leverage funds for conservation projects.
 For example, land acquisition funds from National Oceanic and Atmospheric Administration (NOAA) and North American Waterfowl Conservation Act grants have been leveraged with an additional \$16.4 million in other funds from state, federal, municipal, non-profit and private sources, and landowner contributions.